john-costanzo/Phil/doc/source/menu.rst

 	<recommendations.html#recommended-answers>`_  for more details.

     |auto-fill-puzzle|
+        First, save a copy of the puzzle.

-        Fill in empty grid cells with letters from words drawn from the current dictionary.
+        Next, fill in empty grid cells with letters from words drawn from the current dictionary.
 This function seeks to use words that work in both horizontal and vertical directions, but this may take a *very* long time to run and may, in the end, not even be possible.

-	When the grid has been successfully filled or all possible words have been attempted, "check-duplicates" is run.
+	Finally, when the grid has been successfully filled or all possible words have been attempted, "check-duplicates" is run.

         Click this icon a second time to suspend the operation.

     |regular-expression-matching|
         Constrain suggested answers to those meeting regular express